 Do you want to know how to immigrate from Trinidad and Tobago to Canada? then you've come to the right place.
 Get all the details you need for your Canadian immigration.
-Because there are over 70 immigration programs in Canada at the moment, it can be quite difficult to find the right one for you.
+Because there are over 100 immigration programs in Canada at the moment, it can be quite difficult to find the right one for you.
 This is where we come in.
 Discover the Express Entry system, language tests, police clearance, biometrics and so much more right here.

 The Express Entry System

 If you have done even a little bit of research about immigrating to Canada, then you will have heard of the Express Entry system.

 Discover how to immigrate from Trinidad and Tobago to Canada with EE.
 With processing times of four months or less, the EE system makes immigrating to Canada a lot smoother and quicker through three main streams:

 - Skilled Trade Worker Stream;